 Temper has a nasty way of leading to anger and anger has a tendency to lead to disagreements and then escalate to an argument.
 Loving couples sometimes get entangled in this mess.
 This is easier said than done, but when you realize that the conversation is leading to a shouting match, it is time to take a deep breath and seriously ask yourself these questions, “Do I care about this person?
 Do I want to hurt this person?
 Are we hurting each other now?
 Why am I risking this relationship?”
 When you have the discipline to ask yourself these questions, chances are you are on your path to PRUDENCE.

 Learn to walk away from disagreements even from bullies.
 But if a bully insists to be abusive (verbal, writing, gesture, or physical) and you are more than capable, then by all means give the bully an attitude adjustment.

-Practice CORU to be able to love and ultimately be PROSPEROUS and HAPPY.
+Hone your skills in the art of CORU.
+Practice it to be able to love and ultimately be PROSPEROUS and HAPPY.

 “It is during our darkest moments that we must focus to see the light.” — Aristotle

 Last Updated on June 14, 2022